 Some of the most heated battles in divorce cases involve child custody and support.
-It can be difficult to understand how New Jersey courts make decisions regarding who a child lives with and how much financial support a young person needs.
+It can be difficult without the assistance of a Middlesex or Monmouth County child custody lawyer to understand how New Jersey courts make decisions regarding who a child lives with and how much financial support a young person needs.
 State child support laws have been enacted with the understanding that all children have the right to financial support from their parents until they are emancipated.
 Both parents are responsible for this support at the level appropriate to their income.
 However, both child support and child custody orders can be modified if the parents' circumstances change, or the child's needs change.
-At Goldstein Law Group, our divorce attorneys have assisted many residents of Monmouth County and other New Jersey regions in untangling these challenging issues.Determining Child Custody Arrangements
+At Goldstein Law Group, our divorce attorneys have assisted many residents of New Jersey in untangling these challenging issues.Determining Child Custody Arrangements

 A custody analysis turns on the best interests of the children.
 Both parents are initially considered equal with regard to custody rights.
 This means the mother is not automatically favored.
 Many divorce litigants have been misinformed that the mother has greater rights to be the children’s primary caretaker.
 There is an antiquated theory that used to permeate the custody cases from decades ago, known as the “tender years doctrine.”
 This doctrine presupposed that the best interest of children was for the custody of children of younger ages (“tender years”) to be with their mother.
 That may have been the case many, many years ago.
 However, time (and the law!) have changed significantly.
 Under Title 9 of the New Jersey Statutes, both parents are presumed, at the start, to parent their children equally (this is what is known as a “rebuttable presumption”).
 However, factors specific to each case may tilt the scales and affect this balance.
 At Goldstein Law Group, our divorce and custody attorneys have assisted many residents of Monmouth County and other New Jersey regions in complex and contentious custody cases between parents.